danktec/iam-dangerous-actions/README.md

 ## Problem Statement

-One of the most effective ways to secure an AWS account — and, by extension, the organisation as a whole — is to minimise security threats and attack vectors, whether they are internal or external.
+One of the most effective ways to secure an AWS account — and, by extension, the organization as a whole — is to minimize security threats and attack vectors, whether they are internal or external.

-The next logical step is to implement the least-privilege principle for IAM roles and permission sets in a well-configured manner.
+The next logical step is to implement the least-privilege principle for IAM roles and permission-sets in a well-configured manner.

-This [introduction](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/blob/main/documentations/introduction.md) explains some of the challenges with IAM and the reasoning behind creating ```iam-dangerous-actions```, which aims to **"Find Your Dangerous IAM Roles, Fast!"**
+This [introduction](https://github.com/ZiyadAlmbasher/iam-dangerous-actions/blob/main/documentations/introduction.md) explains some of the challenges with IAM and the reasoning behind creating ```iam-dangerous-actions```, which aims to **"Find and Lock Down Your Dangerous IAM Roles, Fast!"**.

 <br />

 ## What is ```iam-dangerous-actions```?